bartaxyz/GitPT/CONTRIBUTING.md

 ### Automated Release Process

-1. **Merge to main**:
+1. **Merge to master**:
-   When changes are merged to the `main` branch, the GitHub Actions workflow automatically:
+   When changes are merged to the `master` branch, the GitHub Actions workflow automatically:
    - Analyzes commit messages
    - Determines the appropriate version bump
    - Updates package.json